chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

 Rest of the subsections
 ------------------------

-The non-linear and linear solvers subsection do not contain any new information in this example.
+The non-linear and linear solvers subsections do not contain any new information in this example.

 Running the simulation
 ----------------------